AdvancedPhotonSource/CALMS/README.md

 4. git checkout argparse

-The VERY FIRST time you run each model, you will have to compute embeddings over the document stores.
+- The VERY FIRST time you run each model, you will have to compute embeddings over the document stores.
 You can do this by setting init_docs = True in params.py before starting the chat app
-— this will take a LONG time but only needs to be run once
+—- this will take a LONG time but only needs to be run once

-5. Start the app
+5. Start the app:

 python chat_app.py --openai
 -- for OpenAI models (choose which one in params.py)